one12344567/FirstTry/README.md

 # FirstTry
-yc's first try in github
+This is yc's first try in github